mattmartin14/dream_machine/readme.md

 You have stumbled upon Matt's brain dump.
 I am a big data engineer by trait, but like to experiment with other programming languages.

-Currently, I'm on a journey of learning Go Lang, as I see it as a very benefitial programming language for data engineering when you need to process things in parallel.
+Currently, I'm exploring data lakehouse formats such as Iceberg and Delta Lake; I also like to use simple data processing tools like polars an duckdb.
+Spark is great and all, but sometimes you don't need a sledgehammer to crack a peanut

-I also have an old repo in here called "sqletl" which automated the assembly and execution of SSIS packages on the fly.
+My first major project was called "SQL ETL".
+It would from T-SQL assemble and create an SSIS package on the fly.
+That repo can be found [here](https://github.com/mattmartin14/dream_machine/tree/main/sqletl).